-Hong Kong police fire rubber bullets, tear gas as clashes intensify
+Street fires burn in Hong Kong amid running battles between protesters and police

 Protests were sparked in June by planned legislation, since withdrawn, that would have allowed the extradition of suspected criminals to mainland China.
 But they have since expanded into a broader pro-democracy movement.

-Rallies in support of the anti-government protesters were held in Australia’s largest cities, with the biggest in Sydney.

-Many wore face masks to hide their identity and crowds yelled “stand with Hong Kong” and “fight for freedom”, while placards depicted Chinese President Xi Jinping with a cross marked across his face.

-Reprioting by Alun John, Jessie Pang, Anne Marie Roantree, Donny Kwok, Angie Teo, Twinnie Siu, Sumeet Chatterjee, David Kirton, James Pomfret, Will Ziebell and Poppy McPherson; Writing by Nick Macfie; Editing by Kim Coghill
+Reprioting by Alun John, Jessie Pang, Anne Marie Roantree, Donny Kwok, Angie Teo, Twinnie Siu, Sumeet Chatterjee, David Kirton, James Pomfret and Poppy McPherson; Writing by Nick Macfie; Editing by Kim Coghill